 Just next to Smith Tower, but a little taller you can make your way up to the observatory for enchanting night views of the city and more cocktails if you desire!

-If you have extra time outside of your two day itinerary for Seattle we recommend getting a car and driving out of the city for a taste of the beauty of the state Washington just outside the heart of the city.
+If you have extra time outside of your two day Seattle itinerary, we recommend getting a car and driving out of the city for a taste of the beauty of the state Washington just outside the heart of the city.
 Or check out our picks for the best day trips from Seattle.

 Snoqualmie Falls & Twin Peaks